rugwizangoga/Awesome-books/README.md

 # Awesome books

 Awesome-books project is a basic website that allows users to add/remove books from a list.
-It showcases the usage of JavaScript objects and arrays to dynamically modify the DOM and add basic events..
+It showcases the use of JavaScript objects and arrays to dynamically modify the DOM and add basic events..

 ## Built With